hendrikdemir/under-construction-template/README.md

 In order to deploy this simple page, you'll need to build it using Webpack, which will generate the `dist` folder.

-1. Clone the repository `git clone https://github.com/hendrikdemir/under-construction-template`
+1. [Use this repository as a template](https://github.com/new?template_name=under-construction-template&template_owner=hendrikdemir) to create your own repository & clone it `git clone https://github.com/<yourusername>/<your-repository-name>`

 2. Run `npm run build`